 One advantage of XML is the existence of ready to use parsers, and by now, many of them handle the XMPP dialect pretty well.
 In fact XMPP developers prefer if you don't roll your own.
 In order to employ such an XML parser, Jabber developers need to tweak certain things before and after parsing:

 - XMPP does not allow encodings other than UTF-8, but UTF-16 is a requirement for XML compliance.

 - XMPP forbids XML comments, but they are a requirement for XML compliance.

 - XMPP forbids processing instructions, like <?include ...

-- XMPP does not allow unescaped use of > as the XML spec expects.
+- XMPP does not allow unescaped use of > according to the XML spec (see also Mr. Karneges' mail).